belajarpowershell/belajarpowershell.github.io/docs/kubernetes-lab-setup/000-Prerequisites/004-Hyper-V-VM-creation.md

 Refer to following screenshot for the relevant steps.

+One key point to pay attention to is the step `5` ensure the selected Network has connectivity to the internet.
+This is key to ensure connectivity to the Internet.

 ![004-01-Hyper-V-create-network](./../screenshots/004-01-Hyper-V-create-network.png)

 The PowerShell script to create the VM can now be executed.